kubernetes/autoscaler/addon-resizer/enhancements/5700-nanny-configuration-reload/README.md

 - In the main function, we create a new `FsWatcher` and then we wait in an infinite loop to receive events indicating filesystem changes.
 Based on these changes, we re-execute `loadNannyConfiguration` function.

+> **Note:** The expected configuration file format is YAML.
+It has the same structure as the NannyConfiguration CRD.

 ### Test Plan
 To ensure the proper functioning of the enhanced addon-resizer, the following test plan should be executed: